ostcar/goasgiserver/README.md

 Serving static files
 --------------------

-geiss can serve static files.
+Geiss can serve static files.
 You should not do this in production but use a webserver like nginx or Apache HTTP Server as proxy to geiss and let them serve the static files.
 But if you can't use a webserver before geiss, then you should use this feature.
 If you don't, your static files are still